-The Company calculates certain supplemental financial information determined by methods other than in accordance with U.S. GAAP, including tangible assets, tangible stockholders' equity, tangible book value per share, core interest income and yield, and net interest income and margin excluding acquisition accounting.
-These non-GAAP measures are used by management in analyzing Hanmi Financial's capital strength, core loan and lease interest income and yield, and net interest income and margin without the impact of acquisitions.
+The Company calculates certain supplemental financial information determined by methods other than in accordance with U.S. GAAP, including tangible assets, tangible stockholders' equity and tangible book value per share.
+These non-GAAP measures are used by management in analyzing Hanmi Financial's capital strength without the impact of acquisitions.

 Tangible equity is calculated by subtracting goodwill and other intangible assets from stockholders' equity.
 Banking and financial institution regulators also exclude goodwill and other intangible assets from stockholders' equity when assessing the capital adequacy of a financial institution.
-Core loan and lease interest income and yield are calculated by subtracting accretion of discount on purchased loans and leases.
-Net interest income and net interest margin are calculated by adjusting the reported amounts and rates for the impact of acquisitions, including accretion of discount on purchased loans, accretion of time deposit premium and amortization of subordinated debentures discount

-Management believes the presentation of these financial measures excluding the impact of items described in the preceding paragraph provide useful supplemental information that is essential to a proper understanding of the capital strength of Hanmi Financial and our core interest income and margin.
+Management believes the presentation of these financial measures excluding the impact of items described in the preceding paragraph provide useful supplemental information that is essential to a proper understanding of the capital strength of Hanmi Financial.
 These disclosures should not be viewed as a substitution for results determined in accordance with GAAP, nor are they necessarily comparable to non-GAAP performance measures that may be presented by other companies.